 By registering for The Water Challenge, you are committing to raise money for WaterAid and the work we do in ensuring communities have access to clean water, decent toilets, and good hygiene.
 For just $70, WaterAid can help provide water for a child, which can have a life-changing (if not life-saving) impact.
 Having access to a clean water source nearby means that child has less exposure to waterborne diseases and is more likely to make it to their fifth birthday.
 It means their mother can spend less time collecting water, and more time caring for them.
-And it means that child is more likely to be able to attend school.
+And it means that

 But how do you raise money?

 To start off, here are a few basic steps to get you going:

 - Complete your registration by uploading a profile picture and writing a brief explanation as to why you’re taking the challenge.
 The more

 personalisedyou make your fundraising page, the more likely it is that visitors will drop you a donation.